Mahmoud-Elbattah/FreebaseViz/README.md

 FreebaseViz allows users to interact with the schema visualisations to filter and drill into lower levels of detail, and highlight subsets of the schema graph.
 Available at:
 http://freebaseviz.apphb.com/

+The FreebaseViz tool is explained in detail through the published paper below:
+Elbattah, M., Roushdy, M., Aref, M. and Salem, A.B.M., 2016, July.
+FreebaseViz: Interactive exploration of freebase schema using query-driven visualisation.
+In Communication, Management and Information Technology: Proceedings of the International Conference on Communication, Management and Information Technology (Iccmit 2016) (pp. 64-71).
+CRC Press.